 The proper method for controlling crosstalk in side-by-side routing is separation only.

-On method proposed by some applications notes and gurus is to place “ground” vias on both sides of a “critical” trace to protect a sensitive transmission line.
-This sort of rule is not accompanied by any proof that it is valid.
+One method proposed by some applications notes and gurus is to place “ground” vias on both sides of a “critical” trace to protect a sensitive transmission line.
+This sort of rule is not accompanied by any valid proof.
 It is also accompanied with vague answers when asked how many vias to use and at what spacing.
 If it were useful and necessary, none of the servers and routers we design every day would be possible as there would not be enough room for all of those vias.
 This is a bogus rule and should not be used.
 An overriding observation is that valid design rules have straight forward proofs.
 This one does not.

-There are many rules of thumb circulating on how to space traces to control crosstalk.
+There are many rules of thumb circulating on how to space traces to control crosstalk for different wave frequency and PCB design.
 Among these are: three times the height above the nearest plane; two times the trace width and four times the trace width.
 These sound a bit arbitrary and they are.
-In order to determine what the spacing needs to be the first question that needs to be answered is how much crosstalk noise is acceptable?
-This depends on several things including is the victim trace running next to another trace with a much higher amplitude or is it running alongside another trace with the same amplitude signal.
+In order to determine what the spacing needs to be, the first question that needs to be answered is how much crosstalk noise is acceptable?
+Since PCB designers must factor many elements, from circuit board size, signal integrity, or impedance to name a few, this is an important question.
+This depends on several things including: is the victim trace running next to another trace with a much higher amplitude, or is it running alongside another trace with the same amplitude signal?